jinbar/collov_takehome/README.md

   * set the second key to `map` and the value to `{ "0": ["variables.resume"] }`
   * set the third key to `0` and make the type a file.
 Then upload any file into the value.
 It will show up in the `backend/src/resumes` folder
 3. Try registering and logging in.
 It will create a cookie with name `qid` and will remain there for a year.
-4. This is on github
+4. This is on github.